 “Success consists of going from failure to failure without loss of enthusiasm.” -Winston Churchill

 This is such an important concept that I want to dive into it in just a bit more detail.
-By the way, this was a popular episode with Jennifer Hoverstad, Gary Vaynerchuk and yours truly talking social media, VR, the NFL, Samsung phone battery fires, the presidential elections and so much more.
-It’s packed with value and you can watch this recorded episode of TheShow.live by clicking here (Gary arrives at about the 6:40 mark).
+By the way, this was a popular episode with Jennifer Hoverstad, Gary Vaynerchuk and yours truly talking social media, VR, the NFL, Samsung phone battery fires, the presidential election and much more.
+If you missed it, here you go!

 The Early Years

-My early use of dial up modems, coding websites and eventually creating websites for my law firm in the late 1980s and early 1990s gave me the foundation and skills to easily incorporate tech into my business and relationship building efforts today.
-I was and still am a full time trial lawyer but I just enjoy the tech side of life and enjoyed doing all this stuff as a hobby.
+My early use of dial up modems, coding websites and eventually creating websites for my law firm in the late 1980s and early 1990s gave me the foundation and skills to incorporate tech into my business and relationship developing efforts today.
+I was and still am a full time trial lawyer, but my interest and passion for the tech side of life, especially social media, has allowed me to build the global brand I have today.

 Now here’s the kicker.
-Even though almost all of the code, tools, and platforms I spent hours learning how to use no longer exist, the lessons and skills I learned help me to this very day achieve success.
-From our discussion, I know Gary and Jennifer feel the same way about their experiences.
+Even though almost all of the code, tools, and platforms I spent hours learning how to use no longer exist, the lessons and skills I developed help me stay relevant to this very day.
+From our discussion, I know Gary and Jennifer feel the same way.

 Over the years I’ve been fortunate to obtain some very good jury trial verdicts for my clients.
-The skills, techniques, and buttons that I pushed during each trial to help get the wins had more to do with the people skills I learned and developed over the years as a waiter in college than what I learned in law school.
+The skills, techniques, and approaches I used during each trial to help jurors see things my client’s way had more to do with the people skills I learned over the years as a waiter and bartender in college than what I was taught in law school.
+My results in court and online are from the “people skills” I picked up by watching, listening to, and talking to all of the amazing guest from around the world who stayed at our Arizona ranch during my high school and college years.

-I believe talking with and eventually selecting the right 12 people to serve as jurors in all of my 66+ trials had more to do with the skills I developed engaging with and checking people in at the front desk of Caesars Tahoe Casino than what I learned in my law school evidence class.
-The techniques I use to help cope with emergency issues during a trial came from my experiences growing up on a guest ranch in Tucson and not what I was taught in my law school trial advocacy class.
+When it comes to jury selection, I believe picking the right twelve people to serve as jurors in all of my 66+ trials had more to do with the skills I developed chatting with and checking people in at the front desk of Caesars Tahoe than what I learned in my evidence class.
+The techniques I use to help cope with emergency issues during a trial came from my experiences as a manager at Caesars and other resort properties and not what I learned in my Civil Procedure class.

-Fast forward back to today’s tech including social media and live streaming.
-I can comfortably report that my ability to quickly engage on social media comes from what I learned decades ago and as mentioned above.
-In court, how I now give my opening statement to a jury is substantially different that how I went about things when I first started practicing law back in 1986.
+Now let’s fast forward to today’s tech including social media and live streaming.
+I can comfortably report that my ability to quickly engage on these platforms comes from what I learned decades ago and because of the experiences I mentioned above.
+In court, I’ve also changed how I interact with witnesses and my jury.

-Understanding the issues of time and attention, today I talk in 140 character soundbites (sort of) and do all that I can to deliver the type of message most of my young jurors are use to hearing on social media.
-It’s about keeping things familiar and sharing concepts and using metaphors that they understand, appreciate and sometimes even respect.
+Understanding the issues of time and attention, today I talk in 140 character soundbites (sort of) and do all that I can to deliver the type of message most of my young jurors hear 24/7 on social media.
+It’s about keeping things familiar and sharing concepts via metaphors that they understand, appreciate and respect.
+It’s also about giving an 18 minute dynamic TED Talk type of opening statement instead of delivering a two hour mind numbing “watch the paint dry on the wall” experience.

 Things don’t always work out, and opportunities and experiences come and go.
 The important thing to remember is that the experiences you have during the process are unique and powerful assets for future growth and skill.
 Embrace everything that happens to you, learn from your wins and losses, and always keep moving forward.